French people: Chile

 The French came to Chile in the 18th century, arriving at Concepción as merchants, and in the mid-19th century to cultivate vines in the haciendas of the Central Valley, the homebase of world-famous Chilean wine.
 The Araucanía Region also has an important number of people of French ancestry, as the area hosted settlers arrived by the second half of the 19th century as farmers and shopkeepers.
 With something akin to Hispanic culture, the French immigrants quickly assimilated into mainstream Chilean society.

-From 1840 to 1940, around 25,000 Frenchmen immigrated to Chile.
-80% of them were coming from Southwestern France, especially from Basses-Pyrénées (Basque country and Béarn), Gironde, Charente-Inférieure and Charente and regions situated between Gers and Dordogne.
+From 1875 to 1895, 80% of settlers were from southwestern France, especially from Basses-Pyrénées (Basque country and Béarn), Gironde, Charente-Inférieure and Charente and regions situated between Gers and Dordogne.

 Most of French immigrants settled in the country between 1875 and 1895.
-Between October 1882 and December 1897, 8,413 Frenchmen settled in Chile, making up 23% of immigrants (second only after Spaniards) from this period.
-In 1863, 1,650 French citizens were registered in Chile.
+Between October 1882 and December 1897, 8,413 Frenchmen settled in Chile.
 At the end of the century they were almost 30,000.
 According to the census of 1865, out of 23,220 foreigners established in Chile, 2,483 were French, the third largest European community in the country after Germans and Englishmen.
 In 1875, the community reached 3,000 members, 12% of the almost 25,000 foreigners established in the country.
 It was estimated that 10,000 Frenchmen were living in Chile in 1912, 7% of the 149,400 Frenchmen living in Latin America.

-Today it is estimated that 500,000 Chileans are of French descent.
+Today it is estimated that 800,000 Chileans are of French descent.

 Former president of Chile Michelle Bachelet is of French origin, as was Augusto Pinochet.
 A large percentage of politicians, businessmen, professionals and entertainers in the country are of French ancestry.